buffdb/buffdb/README.md

 `--addr`, `--kv-store`, and `--blob-store` respectively.

 To build with optimizations enabled, run `cargo build --all-features --release`.
 The resulting binary will be located at `target/release/buffdb`.
-It is statically linked, so it can be moved anywhere on your file system without issue.
+It is statically linked (excluding the backends depending on flags), so it can be moved anywhere on your file system without issue.

 Prefer to handle the gRPC server yourself? `buffdb` can be used as a library as well!